constancecchen/kibana/x-pack/test/functional_enterprise_search/README.md

 - Running on port 3002 against a separate Elasticsearch cluster.
 - Elasticsearch must have a platinum or greater level license (or trial).
-- Must have Standard Auth configured with an `enterprise_search` user with password `changeme`.
+- Must have Standard or Native Auth configured with an `enterprise_search` user with password `changeme`.
 - There should be NO existing Engines or Meta Engines.